Cairi-S/Welcome-Foolish-Mortals/README.md

 The game does not end when they reach the required number of turns to complete the level.
 It continues allowing the player to try and also beat their highest score!

-**Win modal**

-The win modal features fun text inspired by the script from the attraction.

-If on easy mode the modal will link to the medium and hard levels, if on medium it will link to the hard level.

-**Lose modal**
+**High Score modal**

-The lose modal features fun text inspired by the script from the attraction.
+The high score modal features fun text inspired by the script from the attraction.

-The modal will encourage the user to retry the level and link to this.

-**Contact page**

-The contact page will not feature a logo, only the navigation bar.

-A simple contact form will be available for any suggest
+It clearly shows the user their turn and the highest score from that device and encourages the user to play again.

 ### Future Features ###

 - Being able to select the speed difficulty level you begin on so you don't always have to start from easy mode if you have completed the game a few times.

-- Player being able to create an account to log username, chosen avatar and Highest Score.
+- Player being able to create an account to log username, chosen avatar and Highest Score so multiple players can play on the one device

 The initial avatar images I had thought of are the four infamous stretching room paintings and will appeal to any fan of the attraction.